theonthai45/SFMC-custom-activity-template/README.md

 # Marketing Cloud Journey Builder Custom Activity Template
-> This template for Marketing Cloud Journey Builder
+> This template for Marketing Cloud Journey Builder Custom Activity.
+It is hosted on Heroku and running on NodeJS

 This application is to be hosted on Heroku with specific credentials set up in the environment variables for it to be linked with Marketing Cloud.